Sorry... this game is not playable in your browser.

 The goal at the beginning of Solitaire is to set up piles of cards in order, alternating in the color of the suit.
 However, the larger objective is to place all of the cards into 4 piles, going up in order from Ace to King.

-While the objective may be simple, players will need strategy, foresight, and a little bit of luck if they to win.
-To learn some solid Solitaire strategies, we have an entire blog on Solitaire Strategy at our Coolmath Games blog.
+While the objective may be simple, players will need strategy, foresight, and a little bit of luck if they want to win.
+Make sure to really read through our Solitaire tips above to get a good sense of what you are doing.

 What are Games Like Solitaire?